Online lottery fraud: Kerala police arrest four persons from Bihar for duping woman out of Rs one crore | Law-Order

 Kerala police on Monday arrested four people from Bihar for allegedly duping a woman in Kerala out of over Rs one crore after telling her that she has won an online lottery.

-A Crime Branch special team investigating economic offences nabbed the accused from Ranchi in Bihar and seized 28 mobile phones, 85 ATM cards, eight sim cards, laptops, cheque books and passbooks of various banks and Rs 1.25 lakh in cash.
+A Crime Branch special team investigating economic offences nabbed the accused from Ranchi in Jharkhand, neighbouring Bihar, and seized 28 mobile phones, 85 ATM cards, eight sim cards, laptops, cheque books and passbooks of various banks and Rs 1.25 lakh in cash.

 State police said the accused duped the woman by telling her that she won a lottery through a snapdeal lucky draw and sought money under the pretext of service charge.